Abenaki mythology

-Creation
+Creation Of The Abenaki

 In Abenaki mythology the highest deity is Gici Niwaskw, also referred to by the titles of Tabaldak or Dabaldak, meaning Lord, and Niwaskowôgan, meaning Great Spirit.
 According to the creation myth, there existed no sound or color prior until Gici Niwaskw desired it and began the process of creating the world.
-To do so he called forth a giant turtle, called Tolba, from the primordial waters, crafting the land on top of Tolba’s shell and the clouds above that.
+To do so he called forth a giant turtle, called Tolba, from the primordial waters, crafting the land on top of Tolba's shell and the clouds above that.
 After this creation the Great Spirit fell asleep and began to dream of every creature and plant to ever exist, waking to discover that his dreams had become reality as he had slept.
 Thus the newly created world was populated by living things.